Neglecting your scalp could lead to scalp folliculitis and permanent hair loss

 While scalp folliculitis may be a common dermatological ailment, it can be hard to diagnose.
 Often physicians cannot diagnose the condition on appearance alone and also require additional health information.

 Some cases of folliculitis may need a prescription antibiotic or antifungal cream in order to remove the infection.
 This is commonly seen in cases of recurring folliculitis or in people with compromised immune systems.
 In order to minimize your chances of hair loss caused by scalp folliculitis, it is essential to seek the right medical treatment.

 A Better Option for Your Health

 Are you confused about your skin?
-Seeking the advice of a doctor doesn’t have to be expensive, invasive or time consuming.
-At Your Doctors Online, we offer free online chats with a doctors from around the world.
+Seeking the advice of a doctor doesn’t have to be expensive, invasive, or time-consuming.
+At Your Doctors Online, we offer free online chats with doctors from around the world.